BuntingLabs/mundi.ai/docs/src/content/docs/deployments/air-gapped.md

 If your organization has an air-gapped LLM already, Mundi can likely make use of that.

-Reach out to us and we can help guide you to the best solution for your needs.
+Depending on your needs, we can benchmark different models for you and determine the right approach.
+Reach out to us and we can help guide you to the best solution.

-## Air gapped vs. hosted features
+## Features impacted when air gapped

-Air gapped Mundi has access to all core features available in enterprise Mundi—SSO, collaboration, and our latest LLM prompting research.
-Some features, such as the basemap we rely on, are changed to remove the need for a network connection, but all core functionality is maintained.
+**OpenStreetMap** downloads are disabled.
+**MapTiler** is replaced with a locally hosted OpenMapTiles deployment.
+**External SQL database connections** outside the air gapped network are not avaialbe.
+**Collaboration bewteen users** is possible but would require custom engineering.
+Contact us for more information.
+**SSO** is complex but possible and requires self-hosting something like Authentik.